 According to Panksepp, the CAS is a highly evolved element of the mammalian brain that is preserved through species rather than being unique to humans, yielding a trans-species concept of self.
-It is a primordial affective consciousness that feels.
+(Because non-human animals have the neurobiological substrates of conscious states, humans are not unique in possessing the neurological substrates that generate consciousness.
+All mammals and birds, and many other creatures, possess these neurological substrates, and many animals exhibit self-awareness).
+As a primordial affective consciousness, the CAS has the power to feel.
 Because feelings may have been the first sources of consciously felt experience in the mammalian brain, the CAS may have been the first form of consciousness that evolved on earth.
-The CAS has the power to feel and the capacity for pure experience, without the capacity to reflect on the experience.
+The CAS has the capacity for pure conscious experience, without the capacity to reflect on the experience.
 Although not self-conscious, the CAS is an innate intelligence that has an internally felt, unified presence in the world.
-Because it evolved long before the recent emergence of the DMN and the ego, the CAS does not see itself as the subject with all other objects as separate and to be acted upon.
-It is an underlying dimension that represents a unitary reality and a non-reflective affective consciousness that was inhibited and repressed into the unconscious when the DMN and the ego came online.
+Because it evolved before the DMN and the ego, the CAS does not see itself as the subject with all other objects as separate and to be acted upon.
+It is an underlying dimension that represents a unitary reality and a non-reflective affective consciousness that was inhibited and repressed into the unconscious by the DMN and the ego when they came online.

 Carl Jung believed the organizing system of the self was predominantly affective and archetypal, and must lie subcortically in the brain stem.
 He conjectured that such a subcortical affective system might reflect a symbolic, pre-verbal archetypal form of the unconscious that is contained in the brain of all individuals as the collective emotional unconscious.
 It holds the totality of all human experience back to its remotest beginnings and contains the whole spiritual heritage of man's evolution.
-The collective unconscious is identical in all individuals throughout history and cultures, and is inherited and independent of the individual: a universal mind that may be synonymous with the core affective self.
+The collective unconscious is identical in all individuals throughout history and cultures, and is inherited and independent of the individual, i.e., a universal affective mind that may be synonymous with the core affective self.